Satwa/teamcook-server/readme.md

 # teamcook-server

-Handling backend of TeamCook and the signaling server for WebRTC
+Handling backend of TeamCook and the signaling server for WebRTC.
+API Keys have been revoked :)

 ### Task to go from scratch to up&running:
 ```npm install```